UCLH-DHCT/emap/core/README.md

     <summary>Modify configuration</summary>

-    Modify `global-configuration.yaml` with any passwords, usernames and URLs that need to be changed for a live version. these will propagate into the individual `xxx-congic-envs` configuration file, which in turn is used by the`application.properties`.
+    Modify `global-configuration.yaml` with any passwords, usernames and URLs that need to be changed for a live version. these will propagate into the individual `xxx-congic-envs` configuration files, which in turn are used by the`application.properties`.

     - For example, make sure `UDS_SCHEMA` is set to what it needs to be, in this example I'm using `live`.
 If you're writing to the UDS, use the `uds_write` user (password in lastpass).
-    - If you're running on your own machine, you can set EMAP_PROJECT_NAME to whatever you like.
-If running on the gae I suggest something like `yourname_dev` or `emaplive` depending on which instance you are manipulating.
+    - If you're running locally, you can set `EMAP_PROJECT_NAME` to whatever you like.
+If running on the GAE I suggest something like `yourname_dev` or `emaplive` depending on which instance you are manipulating.
     - If you're on the GAE the RabbitMQ password should be strong to help prevent a user/malware outside the GAE from accessing the queue.

 </details>

 5. <details>